Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Methods

-The monkey was seated in a proper chair with head and arms restrained.
-Neural activity started to be recorded with the monkey awake and with open eyes.
-After that, the eyes were covered with a patch to prevent visual evoked response.
-After about 10 minutes, a Ketamine-Medetomidine cocktail (5.6mg/Kg of Ketamine + 0.01mg/Kg of Medetomidine) was injected intramuscularly to induce anesthesia.
-The loss of consciousness point (LOC) was set at the time when the monkey no longer responded to external stimulus (touching the nostrils or opening the hands).
-After established the LOC, neural activity was recorded for more 25-30 minutes.
-After that period, the antagonist of Medetomidine, Atipamezole (0.05mg/Kg), was administrated intramuscularly to trigger and promote recovering.
-The monkey recovered from the anesthetic induction and neural activity was recorded for some more minutes.
+The monkey was seated in a proper chair with its head and arms restrained.
+The neural activity started to be recorded with the monkey awake and with open eyes.
+Later, the eyes were covered with a patch to prevent a visually evoked response.
+After about 10 minutes, a Ketamine-Medetomidine cocktail (5.6mg/Kg of Ketamine + 0.01mg/Kg of Medetomidine) was administered intramuscularly to induce anesthesia.
+The loss of consciousness point (LOC) was set at the time when the macaque no longer responded to external stimuli (touching the nostrils or opening the hands).
+After establishing the LOC, neural activity was recorded for about 25-30 minutes.
+After that period, the antagonist of Medetomidine, Atipamezole (0.05mg/Kg), was administrated intramuscularly to trigger and promote recovery.
+The monkey recovered from the anesthetic induction, and neural activity was recorded for more some minutes.
 Heart rate and breathing were monitored throughout the entire experiment.